WGBooth/CU_CSPB_2270_Final_Project/README.md

-The README file should have the following:

-project data structure implemented short explanation of the data structure
-If your project is something I can run, please give instructions on how to do that If your project isn't something that I can run, show me what it does.
-You can take a video and upload it to YouTube or Vimeo or simply to a private Google drive link.
-Or if video isn't your thing, a document with screenshots and words explaining what's going on.
-The main goal is to communicate clearly what you did and why.

 # Storing Parsed Characters from Screenplays into a Radix Trie

 This project parses the character names (with speaking roles) from a bundle of screenplays and organizes those into a radix trie which can be searched using an autocomplete text field in the provided web frontend.